andersthemagi/magicalmusings.github.io/index.md

 Welcome to Magical Musings!

 I use this platform to post all of my D&D related ramblings from time to time, whether it be thoughts on mechanics, rulings for my players, or general homebrew content that comes to me like visions from an angry god.
-Mostly I work in 5th Edition rules, however I might delve into Pathfinder 2e at some point.
+Mostly I work in 5th Edition rules, however I might delve into Pathfinder 2nd Edition at some point.

 Feel free to peruse these pages to your hearts content!